What is TPS | Who can apply | How to apply | Work permit | Travel permit | Other protection | Find help

-You can now apply for TPS Cameroon.
-The last day to apply is December 7, 2023.
-Currently, this is also the last day you can have temporary protected status for Cameroon.
+You can now apply for TPS Cameroon through December 7, 2023.
+That is also the last day you can have temporary protected status for Cameroon.

 What is TPS?